bahrus/xtal-state/README.md

 </xtal-state-watch>
 ```

-The event contains the value of the history object (restricted to the optional where-path).
+The event contains the value of the history object, restricted to the optional where-path.

 Subscribing elements can replace the value with a new value (in this example, performing a lookup on the caseNumber), or replace the value with a promise, which xtal-state-watch will wait for, before setting the history property / event for local elements.
+The actual history.state will not be modified by xtal-state-watch.

 ## Applying changes

-*xtal-state-update* is another custom element, that works in conjunction with the mini-god to declaratively modify the history.state object.
+*xtal-state-update* is another custom element, that could work in conjunction with git's gulch to declaratively modify the history.state object.
 But in the interest of being a good neighbor to other components that may work with the history api (like routing components), the changes made to the history.state are made so as not to trample on changes made externally.

 xtal-state-update defines three required properties that allow the developer to declaratively modify the global history.state object.